 competitor Hostelbookers, they are the biggest game in town.

-Maps.me is the one app every traveller should have.
-Download the map of a country or region before your trip, and enjoy free offline maps, route planning, navigation and location searches.
+Maps.me is the one app every traveler should have.
+Download the map of a country or region before your trip, and enjoy free offline maps, route planning, navigation, and location searches.
 Their easy-to-use app works with Android or iOS.
 Google maps can be also a good alternative.

 If your destination is St Petersburg Russia, you can use our website to find information about the city, book local services, and listen to our local tips.
 But if this is not enough for you, or you have not found what you are looking for, then we recommend the following websites:

-The forums over at TripAdvisor is a great resource for those of you who have questions about a specific place, hotel, flight, activity and more.
+The forum over at TripAdvisor is a great resource for those of you who have questions about a specific place, hotel, flight, activity and more.